baoopn/spotify-now-playing/README.md

 For deployment, consider using platforms like [Vercel](https://vercel.com/), [Netlify](https://www.netlify.com/) or [Cloudflare Pages](https://developers.cloudflare.com/pages/framework-guides/nextjs/deploy-a-static-nextjs-site/).
 These platforms offer seamless integration with Next.js and handle environment variables securely.

+## Note

+I do ***NOT*** recommend building this Next App with the .env and deploying the static build, as your tokens may be included in one of the built JavaScript files.
+It’s better to handle token management on the server side for security reasons.

 ## References

 This project is based on [Lee Robinson’s tutorial on using the Spotify API in Next.js](https://leerob.io/blog/spotify-api-nextjs).
 You can check out the detailed guide there to learn more about how the Spotify API works and how to handle authentication.